scottcase3374/primetoolkit/README.md

 ## Personal Project involving prime numbers

 ## Preface
-This is a pet project of mine.
-I have interests in some math related areas and this is the type of personal project I like to work on.
-This also serves as both a skills demonstration and a platform for trying out new technologies.
+This is a pet project.
+It is an example of my IT skills applied to an area of math in which I am interested.
+It serves as both a skills demonstration and a platform for trying out new technologies.

+## Description
+Primes can have bases generated via different methodologies, etc - such as where Prime N is the sum of Prime N-1 + some small set of primes in the range Prime 1 to N-2.
+So a base can be a set of primes summed.
+Primes can also be represented as 2 parts where one part is Prime[n-1] and the other part is a reference to collection of primes (aka a prefix or tree of primes) and both parts are summed.

+## Goals
+- Experimentation with various graph libraries for data visualization
+- Experiment with Picocli command line interface library
+- Experiment with Eclipse collections
+- Experiment with Java features in versions > Java 11
+- Research properties of prime numbers
+- Research data structures for use as primes numbers become very large
+	- Track bases of primes (sums of primes that add to current prime)
+	- Track and use shared lists or other structures of subsets of bases

+## Other info
+Given a reasonably powerful desktop computer with 64Gb of memory; Some of the above goals can be done with several million primes and the related data *in memory*.
+A question is - can a dynamic mix of data representations allow processing significantly more data in memory efficiently?
+In the process of determining that, some interesting properties of primes may also be found.
+Minimum goal would be 15 million primes + associated data with a stretch goal of probably 50-70 million.

+Current processing on my i7 with 64Gb RAM reaches about 3-5 million (cmd line args of:  init --max-count=3000000 --log=NODESTRUCT) before system speed / stability / etc start to suffer.
+Graph visualizations slow once you get into the low thousands.
+Exporting and using other external tools (GML format) performed better for visualizations.

 ## Technology Summary
-Here are some highlights regarding technology tried/used.
+Some of the technology tried/used.
-1. Java 18
+- Java 18
-2. Picocli - command line handling
+- Picocli - command line handling
-3. JBoss Infinispan - caching
+- JBoss Infinispan - caching
-4. Protobuf - related to caching
+- Protobuf - related to caching
+- Gson - PrimeSQL language results output as json
-5. Eclipse Collections - alternative for standard java for lower memory usage, etc.
+- Eclipse Collections - alternative for standard java for lower memory usage, etc.
-6. Antlr4 - parsing and processing a very simple "SQL like" language for primes.
+- Antlr4 - parsing and processing a very simple "SQL like" language for primes that I created..
-7. Netty - provide remote access to the PrimeSQL processing (via telnet as first POC)
+- Netty - provide remote access to the PrimeSQL processing (via telnet as first POC)
-8. DropWizard - metrics info
+- Micrometer & DropWizard - metrics info - converting from DropWizard to Micrometer
-9. Jakarta Validation - as replacement for javax validation.
+- Jakarta Validation - as replacement for javax validation.
-10. JGrapht / JGraphx - some graphing POC
+- JGrapht / JGraphx - some graphing POC
-11. JUnit Jupiter - as replacement for JUnit4
+- JUnit Jupiter - as replacement for JUnit4
-12. JBoss Weld - some POC work for dependency injection with plain Java apps.
+- JBoss Weld - some POC work for dependency injection with plain Java apps.
-13. Lombok - code generation / simplification
+- Lombok - code generation / simplification
-14. Maven
+- Maven

-Here are some of the tools used.
+Some of the tools used.
 1. Eclipse plugins
 	- git
 	- pmd